By Rodrigo Perez | The Playlist May 15, 2014 at 2:52PM

 I don't have naked pictures of Harvey.
 That's what I'll say.
 I will tell you that I am eternally grateful to the people who have seen the film and responded to it.
 They've made their affection for the movie known and that has helped the cause tremendously.
 There was some kind of prevailing narrative about the film getting mixed response in Cannes; divisive, which is really bullshit.
 It comes essentially entirely from the U.K. Because they all hated the movie.
 The rest of the world, very positive.
 So as a consequence of this prevailing narrative, that's very unhelpful when you're trying to get your film released, particularly when it relies on critical approbation.

 The irony is you’re known as a Cannes guy, but your films get routinely roasted there.
-But “The Immigrant” seems to actually garnered the best response of all your films at the festival.
+But “The Immigrant” seems to actually have garnered the best response of all your films at the festival.

 By far.
 And for reasons that I have no idea, it was not publicized.
 It was maybe a better story to write about how it was divisive.
 But I'm telling you, every film I've ever made has been hated by the U.K. critics.
 And they hated it.
 That's where that kind of narrative has come into play.
 But you're right, this one was very well received.
 I'm grateful because the movie is coming out.

 You’ve got three terrific leads in this movie, Marion, Joaquin, Jeremy Renner; how did they mesh together?
 How are their acting styles different?